zyronix/puppet-dokuwiki/README.md

 }
 ```

- - This will install dokuwiki with the latest tar.gz from the doku wiki website (stable version).
+ - This will install dokuwiki with the latest tar.gz from the dokuwiki website (stable version).
  - Also it will install apache and php.
  - Create an apache vhost pointing the the extracted dokuwiki folder.
  - Configure dokuwiki to NOT use authentication.

 ## Usage
-A beter way to use the dokuwiki is of course to secure it more and not use the default completly open schema.
+A beter way to use the dokuwiki is of course to secure it (enable ACLs) and not use the default completly open schema.
 For this you can specify the 'default_acl' option.
-See #reference for more details on this option, but in general a more sure configuration looks like this:
+See #references for more details on this option, but in general a more secure configuration looks like this:

 ```puppet
  class {'dokuwiki':